LibraryOfCongress/concordia/README.md

 Concordia leverages the [LOC’s API](https://libraryofcongress.github.io/data-exploration/) to pull materials from the Library's catalog.
 Completed transcriptions can be exported out of the application in a single CSV or individual TXT files in a BagIt bag.

-The Library of Congress publishes volunteer-created transcriptions on [loc.gov](https://www.loc.gov/) to improve search, readability, and access to handwritten and typed documents.
+The Library of Congress publishes transcriptions created by volunteers through Concordia on [loc.gov](https://www.loc.gov/) to improve search, readability, and access to handwritten and typed documents.
 Individual transcriptions are published alongside the transcribed images in digital collections and transcriptions are also published in bulk as [datasets](https://www.loc.gov/search/?fa=contributor:by+the+people+%28program%29).

 Concordia code and the By the People transcriptions are released into the public domain.
 Anyone is free to use or reuse the data.
 [More info on our licensing page](https://github.com/LibraryOfCongress/concordia/blob/main/LICENSE.md).